 Automotive Service Technicians repair, adjust, and replace mechanical, electrical, and electronic parts of cars and light trucks in a retail automotive business.

 The program combines technical and work-based training.
 It generally takes four years to complete.

-The technical training is made up of four levels totalling 26 weeks.
-Levels One, Two, Three, and Four are 7 weeks each.
+The technical training is made up of four levels totaling 28 weeks (840 hours).
+Levels One, Two, Three, and Four are 7 weeks (210 hours) each.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 The work-based training totals 6360 hours.
 Based on a 30-hour work week this involves 212 weeks of training.

 For details about the Pan-Canadian Harmonization Initiative and recent changes to the program structure, visit the ITA website OPSN 2017-002 .

 (Please refer to the BC Curriculum Comparison Chart for course equivalents)